TagSoup/tagsoup.github.com/source/_posts/2012-03-04-textmate-vs-sublime-2.markdown

 #### Switching File Types
 TextMate: `ctrl-opt-cmd-"modyifier"`<br />
-Sublime2: Can no finz<br />
+Sublime2: Thanks filosofunk! (see below)<br />

 TextMate: When you create a new file, by default, the new file type is a plain text document.
 You can use `ctrl-opt-cmd-h` to change it to html, giving  you html syntax highlighing.
 Or `ctrl-opt-cmd-j` which will prompt you with a choice, Java or JavaScript.
 That one's easy, JS!
 A handy short cut for sure.
-Wish Sublime had this.
+Wish Sublime had this.<br />
+Sublime: Ctrl-Shift-P: Opens Command Palette<br />
+S: the first letter of 'Set Syntax'<br />
+Click on what you want or just keep typing until you get to the file type you want and hit enter.<br />

 #### Bundles
 TextMate: Yups<br />